 \subparagraph*{CRDTs.} All the above synchronization mechanisms aim for strongest consistency, linearizability.
 History is linearized at least in one member's eyes, for non-commutative operations.
 Conflict-free Replicated Data Type is designed to have commutative operations on the shared resources by leveraging monotonicity.
 Data may be inconsistent across the replicas, but eventually all the replicas will have the same projection result if they have received all the operations.
 CRDTs has weaker consistency but free from taking round trips on forcing ordering.
 All the $write$s converge to a set of $write$s, which can be seen as a writer containing multiple value.
 In other words, a set of $write$s is a batch $write$.
 CRDTs guarantee the projection result will consistent in a batch $write$, or strong eventual consistency in a more formal term.
 Once the fact of each $write$ is delivered

-\subparagraph*{Atomic operations.} In shared memory environment, atomic operations guarantee the correctness and more importantly the progression.
-It is the stepping stone of lock-free programming.
-On each operation, a writer will read, modify and write as a whole operation to success or fail together.
-Among concurrent $write$s, a successful writer is the one converged.
-Other failed writers then get the fact that it has converged to another writer, which also indicates progression guarantee.
+\subparagraph*{Atomic operations.} In shared memory environment, atomic operations guarantee the correctness and more importantly the progression, by ensuring the converged $write$ operation is based on the previous converged $write$ operation.
+On each operation, a writer will read, modify and write as a whole.
+The operation is successful if no any other operation finished in between the whole read, modify, write.
+Other wise the operation is considered failed.
+Among concurrent $write$s, the converged one is the successful writer.
+All the other failed writers then get the fact that it has converged to another writer, which also indicates progression guarantee.